 The BYLAWS shall include the following articles: Church Officers, Officers of Church Organizations, and Church Committees.
-Changes to these articles shall be decided at a special called meeting in accordance with the General Quorum and Voting rules outlined in Article X Section 1 of the Constitution.
+These Bylaws shall supersede, replace, and render null and void all previous bylaws or similar documents previously adopted or used, printed or otherwise, by this Church and/or its membership.
+Changes to these articles shall be decided at a regular business meeting in accordance with the General Quorum and Voting rules as outlined in Article X Section 1 of the Church's Constitution.